eclipse-vertx/vert.x/core_manual_js.md

             // Config for verticle5
         }
     }

-    // Start the verticles that make up the app

-    vertx.deployVerticle("verticle1.js", appConfig.verticle1Config);
-    vertx.deployVerticle("verticle2.js", appConfig.verticle2Config, 5);
-    vertx.deployVerticle("verticle3.js", appConfig.verticle3Config);
-    vertx.deployWorkerVerticle("verticle4.js", appConfig.verticle4Config);
-    vertx.deployWorkerVerticle("verticle5.js", appConfig.verticle5Config, 10);

-Then you can start your entire application by simply running:

-    vertx run app.js

-or

-    vertx deploy app.js
+If your application is large and actually composed of multiple modules rather than verticles you can use the same technique.

 ## Specifying number of instances

 By default, when you deploy a verticle only one instance of the verticle is deployed.
+Verticles instances are strictly single threaded so this means you will use at most one core on your server.

+Vert.x scales by deploying many verticle instances concurrently.

-If you want more than one instance to be deployed, e.g. so you can scale over your cores better, you can specify the number of instances as follows:
+If you want more than one instance of a particular verticle or module to be deployed, you can specify the number of instances as follows:

+    container.deployVerticle("foo.js", 10);

+Or

-    vertx.deployVerticle('my_verticle.js', null, 10);
+    container.deployModule("io.vertx~some-mod~1.0", 10);

-The above example would deploy 10 instances.
+The above examples would deploy 10 instances.

 ## Getting Notified when Deployment is complete

-The actual verticle deployment is asynchronous and might not complete until some time after the call to `deployVerticle` has returned.
-If you want to be notified when the verticle has completed being deployed, you can pass a handler as the final argument to `deployVerticle`:
+The actual verticle deployment is asynchronous and might not complete until some time after the call to `deployVerticle` or `deployModule` has returned.
+If you want to be notified when the verticle has completed being deployed, you can pass a function handler as the final argument to `deployVerticle` or `deployModule`.

-    vertx.deployVerticle('my_verticle.js', null, 10, function() {
-        log.info("It's been deployed!");
+The first argument to the handler is a Java exception object, if an problem occurred, otherwise it's `null`.
+The second argument is the deployment ID - you will need this if you later wish to undeploy the verticle / module

+    container.deployVerticle("foo.js", function(err, deployID) {
+      if (!err) {
+        console.log("The verticle has been deployed, deployment ID is " + deployID);
+      } else {
+        console.log("Deployment failed! " + err.getMessage());
+      }
     });

-## Deploying Worker Verticles

-The `vertx.deployVerticle` method deploys standard (non worker) verticles.
-If you want to deploy worker verticles use the `vertx.deployWorkerVerticle` function.
-This function takes the same parameters as `vertx.deployVerticle` with the same meanings.

-## Undeploying a Verticle
+## Undeploying a Verticle or Module

-Any verticles that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeployVerticle` passing in the deployment id that was returned from the call to `vertx.deployVerticle`
+Any verticles or modules that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in many cases you will not need to undeploy a verticle manually, however if you do need to do this, it can be done by calling the function `undeployVerticle` or `undeployModule` passing in the deployment id.

-    var deploymentID = vertx.deployVerticle('my_verticle.js');

-    vertx.undeployVerticle(deploymentID);
+    container.undeployVerticle(deploymentID);

+You can also provide a handler to the undeploy method if you want to be informed when undeployment is complete.

+# Scaling your application

+A verticle instance is almost always single threaded (the only exception is multi-threaded worker verticles which are an advanced feature not intended for normal development), this means a single instance can at most utilise one core of your server.

+In order to scale across cores you need to deploy more verticle instances.
+The exact numbers depend on your application - how many verticles there are and of what type.

+You can deploy more verticle instances programmatically or on the command line when deploying your module using the `-instances` command line option.

 # The Event Bus

-The event bus is the nervous system of vert.x.
+The event bus is the nervous system of Vert.x.

-It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same vert.x instance, or in a different vert.x instance.
+It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same Vert.x instance, or in a different Vert.x instance.

 It even allows client side JavaScript running in a browser to communicate on the same event bus.
 (More on that later).

-It creates a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.
+The event bus forms a large distributed bus spanning multiple server nodes and multiple browsers.

 The event bus API is incredibly simple.
-It basically involves registering handlers, unregistering handlers and sending messages.
+It basically involves registering handlers, unregistering handlers and sending and publishing messages.

 First some theory: